apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, partition column value is converted as null if it can't be casted to corresponding user provided schema.
 Since 3.0, partition column value is validated with user provided schema.
 An exception is thrown if the validation fails.
 You can disable such validation by setting `spark.sql.sources.validatePartitionColumns` to `false`.

   - In Spark version 2.4 and earlier, the `SET` command works without any warnings even if the specified key is for `SparkConf` entries and it has no effect because the command does not update `SparkConf`, but the behavior might confuse users.
 Since 3.0, the command fails if a `SparkConf` key is used.
-You can disable such a check by setting `spark.sql.legacy.execution.setCommandRejectsSparkConfs` to `false`.
+You can disable such a check by setting `spark.sql.legacy.setCommandRejectsSparkCoreConfs` to `false`.

   - Spark applications which are built with Spark version 2.4 and prior, and call methods of `UserDefinedFunction`, need to be re-compiled with Spark 3.0, as they are not binary compatible with Spark 3.0.